-For debt securities, the contractual cash flows ae solely payments of principal and interest, however they are neither held for collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
+For debt securities, the contractual cash flows ae solely payments of principal and interest, however they are neither held for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Fund's business model's objective.
 Consequently, the debt securities are measured at fair value through profit or loss.